 Dimensions Of The Chainsaw Bars

 It is worth knowing that the total and the cutting length of the bar are different concepts.
-The cutting bar length of a chainsaw bar is measured by the distance between the saw tooth farthest from the body and the body itself.
+The cutting length of a chainsaw bar is measured with a measuring tape by the distance between the saw tooth farthest from the chainsaw body and the body itself.
 This value is measured in whole inches.

-Despite the fact that the bar length from different manufacturers can be the same, the use of accessories from other companies on the tool is unacceptable – it can disrupt the correct course of the chain and lead to injury.
+Despite the fact that the entire length of the bar from different manufacturers can be the same, the use of accessories from other companies on the tool is unacceptable – it can disrupt the correct course of the chainsaw and lead to injury.
 Thus, you’ll need to tape measure a chainsaw bar lenght with a measuring tape, before adding any accessories.

 How Do I Choose Bar And Chain For My Chainsaw